-CSC 5305 Programming Languages and Their Compilers 3 SCH
+CSC 5305 Programming Languages and Their Compilers 3 SCH 3 lecture hours

 This is an introduction to techniques for implementing a language compiler along with the requisite internal structure and functionality.
 Offered occasionally in Spring.

 CSC 5306 Object-Oriented Design and Analysis